FAQ

 Here’s everything you need to know before working with us.

 It depends.
-For custom and WordPress websites, yes.
+For bespoke and WordPress websites, yes.
 Discovery ensures we’re designing for the right audience, goals, and business context.
 For static websites or small projects, we skip formal discovery and use a short interview to gather basic requirements.
 If you’re not sure whether discovery makes sense, we’ll help you decide based on project complexity.

 Yes.
 If you have brand guidelines (colors, fonts, logo usage, tone), we’ll design within those constraints.
-If you don’t have guidelines yet, we’ll help establish a visual direction through moodboards and design exploration.
+If you don’t have guidelines yet, we’ll help establish a creative visual direction through moodboards and design exploration.

 Here’s everything you need to know before working with us.

 You provide all text copy, images, logos, and brand assets.
-We structure and optimize your content for web.
+We structure and optimize your content for the web.
 We don’t write marketing copy or SEO content.
 If you need content writing, we recommend working with a copywriter or content agency before starting development.

 Here’s everything you need to know before working with us.